 If you choose to go without them, it may help because by not having those products in your diet in any way, you may start to kind of forget what they taste like and not even really have them on your mind anymore.
 I went for months without trying any vegan alternative products and really enjoyed eating a predominately whole foods diet.
 Through doing that I never had cravings for meat, dairy, and eggs because they weren't part of my life in a non-vegan or vegan form.
 For some people that might work, for others it might not.

-Another thing to be aware of is that if you know you're eating enough food but you've still been having cravings for animal products for a long time, you could be deficient in another nutrient.
-So what would be best to do then is just get your blood checked :)
+Another thing to be aware of is that if you know you're eating enough food but you've still been having cravings for animal products for a long time, you could be deficient in a nutrient.
+So you could then log your meals into cronometer or get your blood checked.

-For this step, there's really 2 things you have to focus on.
+For this step, there's 2 things you have to focus on.